TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 extension module using g++ (e.g., ``g++ -shared -o mymodule.so mymodule.o``).

-Can I create an object class with some methods implemented in C and others in Python (e.g. through inheritance)?
+Can I create an object kundi with some methods implemented in C and others in Python (e.g. through inheritance)?
 ----------------------------------------------------------------------------------------------------------------

-Yes, you can inherit from built-in classes such as :class:`int`, :class:`list`, :class:`dict`, etc.
+Yes, you can inherit kutoka built-in classes such as :class:`int`, :class:`list`, :class:`dict`, etc.

-The Boost Python Library (BPL, http://www.boost.org/libs/python/doc/index.html) provides a way of doing this from C++ (i.e. you can inherit from an extension class written in C++ using the BPL).
+The Boost Python Library (BPL, http://www.boost.org/libs/python/doc/index.html) provides a way of doing this kutoka C++ (i.e. you can inherit kutoka an extension kundi written in C++ using the BPL).